jsm2000/git-practice/readme.md

 Merging means to bring the changes from one branch into another.

 - A fast-forward merge happens when the target branch was branched from the current one, and t here are no new changes to the current branch since then.
+-An automatic merge happens when the two histories have diverged but git is able to reconsile then into one set of changes.
+This create a new commit on the current branch.